 Awards

-Michael Crespo Visual Artists Fellowship Award
+Michael Crespo Visual Artist Fellowship

-The Michael Crespo Visual Artist Fellowship is an annual recognition of the quality and breadth of work by a visual artist who has established his, her, or their personal and professional lives as long-time contributing members of the Baton Rouge community.
-Fellows receive $5,000 and exhibit space at the Cary Saurage Community Arts Center in the year that they are awarded.
+The Michael Crespo Visual Artist Fellowship was created by former Arts Council CEO, the late Derek Gordon, and is funded by Cary Saurage to commemorate the life, work and dedication of the late internationally recognized painter and LSU professor.
+The $5,000 fellowship is intended to recognize the quality and breadth of work by a visual artist who has established their personal and professional lives as long-time contributing members of the Baton Rouge community.

 Current Fellowship Recipient